codesandbox/docs/packages/projects-docs/pages/learn/repositories/editors.md

     </WrapContent>
     <WrapContent>
        ![](../images/cover-vscode.jpg)
-       Open any branch directly in your local VSCode and use all the extensions and keybindings that you’ve already configured.
-On top of this, all editors can collaborate seamlessly, so your team members can follow your steps on VSCode without leaving the Web Editor.
+       Open any branch directly in your local VS Code and use all the extensions and keybindings that you’ve already configured.
+On top of this, all editors can collaborate seamlessly, so your team members can follow your steps on VS Code without leaving the Web Editor.

 <br/>
        ## Open your branch in VS Code